May the source be with you,

-The important part of Bushonomic as a "counter-revolution" of the old elite.
-And that means return to Feudalism with its top 1% and the rest differences on a new level.
-Casino Capitalism in general is characterized by growing political dominance of FIRE industries (finance, insurance, and real estate) and diminished role of other and first of all manufacturing industries as well as tremendous growth of inequality.
+The important part of neoliberalism is a "counter-revolution" of the old elite.
+And that means return to Feudalism with its top 1% and the decimating the middle class which enjoyed unheard of prosperity during a half of the century (1945-1995)l.
+Neoliberalism in general is characterized by political dominance of FIRE industries (finance, insurance, and real estate) as well as tremendous growth of inequality.
 In the latter sense it is similar to Guided Age.
 In Martin Wolf's words its defining feature is "the triumph of the trader in assets over the long-term producer" It was serviced by pseudo scientific theories of Milton Freedman and supply side economics (Economic Lysenkoism).
 As one comment for Krugman article Was the Great Depression a monetary phenomenon stated:

 Market fundamentalism (neoclassical counter-revolution — to be more academic) was more of a political construct than based on sound economic theory.
 However, it would take a while before its toxic legacy is purged from the economics departments.
 Indeed, in some universities this might never happen.Actually, this is more like religious doctrine than political philosophy — and that could be a bigger problem.

 Minsky defined three stages of Casino Capitalism, each of increasing fragility:

 Essentially Bushonomics is the Ponzi finance stage of Casino Capitalism.
 One out of many definitions of Ponzi Scheme is: transfer liabilities to unwilling others.
 And the name casino capitalism suggest that they are playing with your money, including your 401K money